jaanga/cookbook/un-flatland/readme.md

 * <http://www.viewfinderpanoramas.org/dem3.html#hgt>
 * <http://srtm.csi.cgiar.org/Index.asp>

+### Conversion Process
 Learning how to reprocess the zoom level 4 bitmaps so they cover levels 1 through 6 should take not much more than a few days.
 Sourcing the data so that elevations work well between zoom levels, say, 10 to 14 or higher is going to take some research, collaboration and scheming.

+At zoom level 18, the number of tiles required is over 68 trillion.
+For the purposes of an amateur project, the upper limit may be zoom level 6 (4096 tiles) or 7 (16384 tiles).
+This number of files may be processed and stored at no charge on GitHub.
+For the higher zoom levels, data will be interpolated.
+These higher zoom levels would obtain data from a special set of zoom level 6 or 7 bitmaps that have much higher resolutions than 256x256 - perhaps as high as 1024x1024 or 2048x2048.
+The size limit of the special bitmaps would be determined by assessing acceptable download limes.
-Obtaining and making available to the world terrain elevation bitmaps that work well down to zoom level 14 (requires 4,096 bitmaps) or so is very doable even by a group of amateurs.
+Obtaining and making available to the world terrain elevation bitmaps that work well down to zoom level 14 or so appears very doable even by a group of amateurs.

+### Further Notes

+Once the data is collected it should be kept in its own GitHub gh-pages repository and then maintained at, say, quarterly intervals

+Any thoughts, suggestions or guidance on preparing these terrain elevation bitmaps using simple tools will be greatly appreciated.

+### Benefits
 Even such moderately detailed terrain elevation bitmap data, if readily available in locations such as GitHub, will change cartography forever - because it will make it easier than ever before for even beginning programmers to create 3D mapping apps.

-**

-Once the data is collected it should be kept and maintained in its own GitHub gh-pages repository

-Any thoughts, suggestions or guidance on preparing these terrain elevation bitmaps using simple tools will be greatly appreciated.

 ## Links